nking/shared/src/test/c/algorithms/vec8prod/README.txt

 spreadsheet apps (Excel, Numbers, etc.) or posix command-line system programs or write code.

-tinkering with awk is fast an easy, and gemini can tell you how to perform something with awk or posix command line etc. though it gets messy past simple goals and python or rust etc might be better for not repeating the work later...
+tinkering with awk is fast an easy, and Gemini can tell you how to perform something with awk or posix command line etc. though it gets messy past simple goals and python or rust etc might be better for not repeating the work later...

-I don't know the comparable to awk for windows operating systems shells (and use of Microsoft copilot to explore asking questions) currently...
+I don't know the comparable to awk for windows operating systems shells (and use of Microsoft copilot to explore asking questions) currently
+<add info here>...

    e.g. to group the data load/store times and count them:
      from a file made from running explore_cache_timing() in the simd tests: